EU nations threaten to block green energy rules at summit talks

 "Without the right policy frameworks and political signals, even the most determined business action will not reach the scale we need to make a real difference."

 Climate campaigners say the EU 2030 goals under discussion lack ambition.
-A group of non-governmental organizations including Greenpeace have called for targets of 55 percent for cutting emissions, 45 percent for renewable energy and 40 percent for energy efficiency.

-(Additional reporting by Jan Strupczewski, Adrian Croft and Alastair Macdonald; Editing by William Hardy/Ruth Pitchford)
+A group of non-governmental organisations including Greenpeace have called for targets of 55 percent for cutting emissions, 45 percent for renewable energy and 40 percent for energy efficiency. (additional reporting by Jan Strupczewski, editing by William Hardy)

+* China to raise renewables from 6.3 pct to 9 pct of total power (Adds new renewable electricity target; executive quote)

+LONDON Stocks flatlined and gold fell on Wednesday as investors continued to question the 'reflation' trades that had lifted markets since the election of U.S. president Donald Trump in November, while sterling basked in the glow of a six-month high following Tuesday's surprise news of a snap UK election.